pakhandi-zz/Buggy---Windows/README.md

 This application is to assisst a competitive-programmer in a CodeForces round.
 This application downloads all the sample test cases for a problem and runs a user&#39;s solution program on all these test cases so that no time is wasted on manual checking of the solution.

 For now the application is for C++ users only.
+EDIT 1 : Other languages can be made to work by making changes to build file in the <b>src</b> folder

 <h3>Requisites</h3>
 <ul>